Bonny Hills

 Bonny Hills has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects that could impact this region.
-Notable projects include Beach to Beach Shared Path, Whitewater Terrace Development, Lake Cathie improvements, Lake Cathie Public School upgrade, and Glen Eden Estate.
-The following list details those likely to have the most relevance.
+AreaSearch has identified four projects expected to impact the region.
+Notable projects include Beach to Beach Shared Path, Whitewater Terrace Development, Lake Cathie, Lake Cathie Public School upgrade, and Glen Eden Estate.
+The following list details those likely to have the most relevance:.

 Professional plan users can use the search below to filter and access additional projects.